Improving Generalization and Data Efficiency with Diffusion in Offline Multi-agent RL: Introduction

-To boost the policy expressiveness and diversity, we propose a novel algorithm based on \emph{diffusion} for the offline multi-agent setting, called Diffusion Offline Multi-Agent Model (DOM2).
-Diffusion model has shown significant success in generating data with high quality and diversity \cite{ho2020denoising,song2020score,croitoru2023diffusion} and our goal is to leverage this advantage to promote expressiveness and diversity in policy learning of RL.
-Specifically, the policy for each agent is built using the accelerated DPM-solver to sample actions \cite{lu2022dpm}.
-In order to train an appropriate policy that performs well, we propose a trajectory-based data-augmentation method to facilitate policy training by efficient data sampling.
-These techniques enable the policy to generate solutions with high quality and diversity and overcome the limitations of conservatism-based approaches.
-In the $3$-agent example, we show that DOM2 can find a more diverse set of solutions with high performance and generalization (Fig. \ref{fig:3s6lb}), compared to conservatism-based methods such as MA-CQL and OMAR \cite{pan2022plan}.
+{However, a crucial challenge arises that the training objectives of diffusion model and offline reinforcement learning are inconsistent.
+In order to train an appropriate policy that performs well, we propose a trajectory-based data-reweighting method to facilitate policy training by efficient data sampling.
+For efficient sampling, the policy for each agent is built using the accelerated DPM-solver to sample actions~\citep{lu2022dpm}.
+These techniques enable the policy to generate solutions with high quality and diversity, and overcome the aforementioned limitations.} Figure \ref{fig:3s6lb} shows that in the $3$-agent example, DOM2 can find a more diverse set of solutions with high performance and generalization, compared to conservatism-based methods such as MA-CQL and OMAR~\citep{pan2022plan}.
 Our contributions are summarized as follows.

 \begin{itemize}